MauraSlavin/HouseholdFinances/README.md

 2. TransactionID*: ID of transaction in Transactions table
 3. Amount*: float (2 decimal places) - amount of this portion of the transaction
 4. Category*: what category this portion of the transaction belongs to
+5. Description: string - notes on this portion of the transaction

 NOTE: The total of the Amounts for all the entries of a given TransactionID should equal the corresponding Amount in the Transactions table.